lucidlactose/lucid-curiosity-website/README.md

 <hr>
 Yeah...
-This is both an informal personal project.
+This is an informal personal project.

-I enjoy precise and reliable documentation that screams "final product", so there's many revisions and commits that'll just be formatting/ design decisions.
+I try to keep my skills from dulling (especially my CSS).
+I enjoy precise and reliable documentation that screams "final product", so there can be a few hundred commits but very little actual progress.
 I do this to blow off steam after a stressful week or when I'm bored.
 (I also like enjoy bad jokes)